Skip to content

 When you push new changes to ANY branch of this repo, or it you open a Pull Request, Azure will automatically build a version of the site for review.
 You need to visit the Azure portal to see the URL of the deployment, as it depends on the branch name.

-Therefore, you don't need to do mkdocs build or mkdocs gh-deploy --force commands manually or locally - it’s done for you if you push to branches or PRs on GitHub.
+Therefore, you don't need to run zensical build or any deploy commands manually or locally - it’s done for you if you push to branches or PRs on GitHub.

 Plugins

-MkDocs has many plugins available.
-We already use some to extend the capabilities of MarkDown, making the documentation look nicer and function better.
+Zensical supports MkDocs plugins and features through compatibility modules.
+We already use a small set to extend the capabilities of MarkDown, making the documentation look nicer and function better.